Enhancing LLM Training via Spectral Clipping: Experiments

 \textbf{SPECTRA Enables Large Learning Rate.} We begin by demonstrating the stability of SPECTRA under large learning rates.
 We train a 124M-parameter transformer using Signum with a small batch size of $16k$ tokens.
 Previous studies note that Signum is sensitive to gradient noise, often performing poorly in small-batch regimes~\citep{kornilov2025sign,tomihari2025understanding}.
 Consistent with this, Figure~\ref{fig:signum_ablation_loss} shows that standard Signum exhibits training instability and poor validation loss when the learning rate is increased.
 In contrast, Spectra-Signum maintains stable convergence at a high learning rate, significantly outperforming the best Signum baseline (improving validation perplexity by 2.5).
 These results highlight the efficiency of SPECTRA in mitigating instability caused by gradient noise.

 \textbf{160M-parameter Model.} We use a sequence length of 512 tokens and batch size of 256.
 We first consider the Chinchilla optimal duration~\citep{chinchilla} for this scale (3.2B tokens, approx. 24.4K iterations).
 As shown in the leftmost plot of Figure~\ref{fig:160M-loss}, the three SPECTRA variants achieve the lowest validation losses.
 When increasing the training budget to 16B tokens (testing both WSD and Cosine schedules), Spectra-AdEMAMix consistently outperforms other methods by a large margin.
 The run time comparison with and without SPECTRA is presented in Figure~\ref{fig:run_time_iter_160M_wsd}.
 We also evaluate the \textbf{post-orthogonalization} operator; results in Table~\ref{tab:post-orth} indicate that post-spectral clipping yields superior performance.
+The ablation study in terms of $c$ can be found in Table~\ref{tab:ablation_c} where the wide plateau suggests that the method is not sensitive to $c$ in practice.
+We also ablate over $N_s \in \{5,10,15\}$ and results in Table~\ref{tab:ablation_ns} show almost no difference in final loss.
+We use $N_s=10$ as a conservative default to ensure convergence across all training phases (e.g., early warmup where conditioning can be poor)

 \textbf{820M Wide and Shallow Model.} Following~\cite{semenov2025benchmarking}, we scale the model to 820M by increasing the embedding dimension while maintaining the number of layers.
 The Chinchilla optimal duration for this size is approximately 16.4B tokens.
 We increase the sequence length from 512 to 1K and batch size from 256 to 992 (1M tokens per batch).
 We run each method for 16K iterations; final validation losses are reported in the right plot of Figure~\ref{fig:780M-16k}.
 SPECTRA consistently improves upon the base optimizers.
 Training curves with respect to both iterations and runtime are presented in Figure~\ref{fig:run_time_iter_820M}.
 Figure~\ref{fig:norm-820M} plots the summation of the $\ell_{\infty}$ and Frobenius norms of all weight matrices during training; all three SPECTRA variants exhibit smaller $\ell_{\infty}$ norms, confirming the implicit $\ell_{\infty}$-regularization effect of sign-based methods.